 The thing we could do that would establish us as serious swimmers against the tide, as shaking off the status quo and becoming situated in our selves?

 How about this?
 Slow down.
 Surrender ambition.
 Stop.

-(this is repurposed from a blog post by Dr. Welch 18 December, 2010) copyright Dr. Claudia Welch 2011
+(Most of this is post is repurposed from a blog post by Dr. Welch 18 December, 2010) copyright Dr. Claudia Welch 2011